-Panel A reports $T^{RV}$ for the pair of models in the respective row and column, and MCS p-values for the row model.
-Negative values of the test statistic suggests better fit of the row model.
-At a confidence level of 5%, critical values for $T^{RV}$ are $\pm$ 1.96 and MCS p-values below 0.05 indicate rejection of a row model.
-Panel B reports the effective F-statistic of Duarte et al. (2021) for the pair of models in the respective row and column.
-Both test statistics and F-statistic values are adjusted for two-step estimation error.
+Panel A reports T^{RV} for the pair of models in the respective row and column, and MCS p-values for the row model.
+Negative values of the test statistic suggest a better fit of the row model; MCS p-values below 0.05 indicate rejection of a row model.
+Panel B reports the effective F-statistic of Duarte et al. (2023) for the pair of models in the respective row and column.[†] indicates F-stat above critical value for a best-case power of 0.95.
+All F-stats are above the critical value for a worst-case size of 0.075.
+Both test statistics and F-statistic values are adjusted for two-step estimation error. n = 2,672.

-Inference from the RV test may be misleading if the test statistic is degenerate, or equivalently if the instruments used are weak for testing.
-To evaluate the quality of our inference we compute the effective F-statistics suggested by Duarte et al. (2021), and report them in Table 8, Panel B for each pair of models.
-These can be compared to critical values in Duarte et al. (2021) to diagnose whether the instruments we use may generate size distortions or low power.
-For our set of four instruments, size distortions are not a concern.
-The critical values to reject a maximal power below 0.95 and 0.75 are 12.3 and 8.8, respectively.
-The effective F-statistics in Panel B are above the critical value for a maximal power of 0.75 for each pair of models, and above the critical value for a maximal power of 0.95 for all but two pairs of models.
+Inference from the RV test may be misleading if the test statistic is degenerate or, equivalently, if the instruments used are weak for testing.
+To evaluate the quality of our inference, we compute the effective F-statistics suggested by Duarte et al. (2023), and report them in Table 7, Panel B for each pair of models.
+These can be compared to the critical values in Duarte et al. (2023) to diagnose size distortions or low power.
+Because we are using, after dimension reduction, a set of four instruments, size distortions are not a concern.
+The effective F-statistics in Panel B are above the critical value for a maximal power of 0.95 for all pairs of models.
 We conclude that the instruments are strong for power.

-The test results provide a stark rejection of internalization by Coop of consumer welfare objectives.
-Not only is model 1 of pure consumer welfare maximization rejected in favor of all other models we consider, but any model of partial welfare maximization is also rejected.
-In sum, our results are evidence that Coop internalizes only the profit maximization motive.
+The test results provide a stark rejection of even partial internalization by Coop of consumer welfare objectives.
+Not only is model 1, pure consumer welfare maximization, rejected in favor of all other models we consider, but any model of partial welfare maximization is also rejected in favor of model 3.
+In sum, our results are evidence that Coop internalizes only the profit maximization motive in its pricing decisions.

-Interpretation and Robustness The RV test is a model selection procedure that compares the relative fit of different models and concludes in favor of the one whose predicted markups (markups projected on instruments) are closest to the true (Duarte et al., 2021).
-Hence RV performs a relative comparison of models of conduct.
+Interpretation and Robustness The RV test is a model selection procedure that compares the relative fit of different models and concludes in favor of the one whose predicted markups (markups projected on instruments) are closest to the true (Duarte et al., 2023).
+Hence, RV performs a relative comparison of models of conduct.
 In our case, from a menu of models suggested by economic theory, the one corresponding to pure profit maximization is selected.
 We complement this evidence with an assessment of the absolute fit of profit maximization, which can be obtained from an estimation exercise.
-To this end we estimate the pricing Equation 5 using the same instruments used to perform RV testing.
-We report estimates of the $\lambda$ in Table 9 for different specifications of marginal cost.
-The estimates are close to one in all specifications, indicating that model 3 of pure profit maximization for Coop provides a very good absolute, in addition to relative, fit.
+To this end, we estimate the pricing Equation 6 using the same instruments used to perform RV testing.
+We report the estimates of λ in Table 8 for different specifications of marginal cost.37 The estimates are close to one in all specifications, indicating that model 3 of pure profit maximization for Coop provides a very good absolute, in addition to relative, fit.